Robinhood Investing Review: 4 reasons why Robinhood is bad

 Another disadvantage of using Robinhood for crypto is that unlike coin dealers and coin brokerages described in my cryptocurrency guide, the crypto stays in their hands.

 You can’t spend it.
 You can’t exchange it to a currency they don’t support.
-You can’t move it to cold storage.
+You can’t withdrawal it to your cold storage.
 You can’t send it to your friend’s wallet.
 You basically can’t do anything that makes it part of the decentralization revolution.
 Bitcoin enthusiasts will say that you don’t really own Bitcoin for these reasons, and they have a point.

 Free Stock With Their Referral Program